ashenwolf/torrify/README.md

 The initial idea was to implement a tool that would allow me to use services that are unavailable to my country via some proxy IP.
-The best choice of the tool happened to be Tor and it was pretty good until I felt the need to have two exit-nodes (in US and in UK) running simulataneously, or at least making the switch between those more cofortable and less time consuming.
+The best choice of the tool happened to be Tor and it was pretty good until I felt the need to have two exit-nodes (in US and in UK) running simultaneously, or at least making the switch between those more comfortable and less time consuming.

 How to use
 ----------